Dave Wedge: As an author

 In May 2019, Wedge and Sherman co-authored their fourth book together, Hunting Whitey: The Inside Story of the Capture and Killing of America's Most Wanted Mob Boss, a non-fiction narrative about the Whitey Bulger case.
 The book, which focuses on Bulger's life on the run, capture, life in prison and 2018 murder, was released in spring 2020 via HarperCollins.
 In October 2019, it was announced that a TV series based on the book was in development with Double Nickel and Sky Studios.
 The book was featured on CBS This Morning with Jeff Glor.
 In 2023, it was announced that "Hunting Whitey" would be adapted for a stage show at the Wilbur Theater in Boston, starring Neal McDonough.
+In May 2026, it was announced that the book was a basis for a three-part docuseries for Hulu narrated and produced by Ben Affleck with Wedge and Sherman.

 In 2019, Wedge and Sherman teamed up with bestselling author James Patterson for The Last Days of John Lennon, a true crime story of Lennon's life and murder.
 The book was released by Little Brown on Dec.
 7, 2020, the day before the 40th anniversary of Lennon's death.
 The book debuted at number four on The New York Times bestseller list.

 In 2022, Wedge co-authored Riding With Evil: Taking Down the Notorious Pagan Motorcycle Gang, a true crime story about retired federal agent Ken Croke's legendary two-year infiltration of the infamous biker gang.
 The book was released March 15, 2022, by William Morrow.
 Kirkus Reviews called the book "a breathless, enthralling thrill ride."